bryce-crichfield/bryce-crichfield/README.md

 - 🎨 Specialized knowledge in OpenGL for captivating graphics programming
 - 💻 Expertise in creating high-performance desktop applications
 - 💡 Let's join forces to build exceptional desktop experiences together!

+*The essence of technology is by no means technological* - Martin Heidegger